maxhr-0x90/TSaMP-Hugo/content/posts/lore/0x0002-where/index.md

 On that note, I will at some point in the future have to look at other attempts on the problem.
-That way I'll --hopefully-- avoid making the same mistakes and learn what path are the most promising.The [The P-versus-NP page](https://www.win.tue.nl/~gwoegi/P-versus-NP.htm) should help in this endeavor.
+That way I'll --hopefully-- avoid making the same mistakes and learn what path are the most promising.
+The [The P-versus-NP page](https://www.win.tue.nl/~gwoegi/P-versus-NP.htm) should help in this endeavor.

 Finally, as a way to increase the goofiness of my quest, my position on the problem